joaomj/code-reviewer-mcp/README.md

 npm run inspector
 ```

+## Next Steps

+Planned improvements and features:

+- [ ] Support for private repositories
+- [ ] Draft pull request analysis
+- [ ] Customizable review templates
+- [ ] Support for multiple AI models (OpenAI, Claude, etc.)
+- [ ] File-specific feedback
+- [ ] Integration with GitHub Checks API
+- [ ] Rate limiting and caching

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome. **For major changes, please open an issue first** to discuss what you would like to change.